UK Finance Glossary

 - VCT — Venture Capital Trust

 - A listed company that invests in small early-stage companies.
 Offers 30% income tax relief on investments up to £200,000/year, plus tax-free dividends.
+High-risk, illiquid and only appropriate for sophisticated investors.